 What kind of a military impact could Iran’s ballistic missile arsenal have in the event of a potential conflict?

-In a post on Twitter, Trump said his administration would not be as “kind” to Iran as the government of his predecessor, Barack Obama.
+In another early morning post on Twitter, Trump said on Friday his administration would not be as “kind” to Iran as the government of his predecessor, Barack Obama.

 The comment appeared to prompt a quick response from Mohammad Javad Zarif, Iran’s foreign minister.